 How much of the high end brands have sold out to China?

 This second “report card” of the top clothing brands will focus on luxury brands.
+(Please see the first post in this series for more information on these “report cards”).

 The luxury brand industry is constantly evolving, of course, For example, Polo Ralph Lauren was once thought of as a luxury brand, but in expanding their brand to appeal more to the masses they intentionally diluted a lot of their cachet.
 So I left them off this list (I’ll be covering them when I get to the more mass-market brands).